Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 1. Reception

-The first impression is created as guests arrive.
-Subtle live music immediately makes the evening feel more premium while leaving space for greetings and conversation.
+First impressions form as guests arrive.
+Subtle live music instantly makes the evening feel special while leaving space for greetings and conversation.

 2. Dinner

 During dinner, the music should stay warm, elegant and controlled.
-Jazz, lounge, soul and pop arrangements often work better than continuous Christmas songs.
+Jazz, lounge, soul and pop arrangements often work better than non-stop Christmas songs.

 3. Speeches & thank-you moments